Coffee: Health Benefits, Brewing Methods, and Busted Myths

 Coffee and Cancer

-Studies decades ago suggested that coffee could increase the risk of cancer.
+Studies from decades ago suggested that coffee could increase the risk of cancer.

 In 1991, the International Agency for Research on Cancer (IRAC) claimed it was “possibly carcinogenic to humans.”